busche-silver-genealogy/General/readme.txt

 ﻿Starter webpage for Silver/Busche Genealogy

+This page is meant to both demonstrate my competency in beginning HTML, CSS and JS development, as well as to lay the for Amy Silver's (my mom's) genealogy webpage, to be completed along with her eventual print edition of the text.

 Learning to do HTML using these resources, plus misc. forum posts and the like

 //sources//